Haines City, Florida: Park renovations

 A new park on Lake Eva, replacing a previous park on the site, was completed in 2009.
 The city has also built a new park, called "8-Acre Park", and auditorium in the Oakland area, on the northern side of the city.

 Brush fire

 Haines City was the site of a 350 acre brush fire on March 25, 2009.
 It was a scare to the residents of dozens of houses in a housing complex named Randa Ridge.

-Legoland

-Haines City is responding to the arrival of Legoland Florida in Winter Haven.
-Legoland's expected tourist influx is leading Haines City to search for ways to advertise and bring more people to the historic downtown area, specifically motorists coming down U.S. 27 from Interstate 4.

 City officials

 Haines City operates on a council-manager system, with five City Commissioners elected at large who appoint a City Manager and other officials in the city administration.